UCLNatSci/2022/NSCI0005/_sources/sequences_and_series/convergence.md

 # Convergence of Series

 Whilst we have tools to figure out what to do with a finite series, infinite series also require some thought.
-In the case of some infinite series, we see that a lthough there will be an infinite number of terms, they **converge** towards a specific value.
+In the case of some infinite series, we see that although there will be an infinite number of terms, they **converge** towards a specific value.
 We can see this in the case of geometric series,

 * if $\lvert r \rvert < 1$ then $S_n$ converges and approaches $\displaystyle \frac{a}{1-r}$ as $n\to \infty$,
 * if $\lvert r \rvert > 1$ then $S_n$ diverges and approaches $\infty$ as $n\to \infty$.